 Complete the Request to Use OBQ data for Research Purposes and submit by email to Lydia Arneson who will process your request.
 Once your request has been reviewed and approved, Hazelden Publishing will email the “Sample OBQ data” to the contact person listed on the request.

 How does my school begin implementing the OBPP?

-Implementation of the program begins with a certified OBPP Trainer-Consultant or a trained OBPP Coordinator conducting a 12-hour training for a Bullying Prevention Coordinating Committee at the school.
+Implementation of the program begins with a certified OBPP Trainer-Consultant or a trained Olweus Coach conducting a 12-hour training for a Bullying Prevention Coordinating Committee at the school.
 This is followed by ongoing consultation to provide assistance in the implementation of program elements, with particular attention to trouble-shooting challenges that may arise, and helping to maintain the program over time.
 Training and consultation services include:

 - A 12-hour training offered to members of a school's Bullying Prevention Coordinating Committee (BPCC).
-Trainings are conducted by OBPP Certified Trainers-Consultants or trained OBPP Coordinators.
+Trainings are conducted by OBPP Certified Trainers-Consultants or trained Olweus Coaches.

-- Ongoing telephone consultation for at least one full school year (18-24 months preferred) with an OBPP Certified Trainer-Consultant or OBPP Coordinator.
+- Ongoing telephone consultation for at least one full school year (18-24 months preferred) with an OBPP Certified Trainer-Consultant or Olweus Coach.

 What if we have more than one school to train?

-Often if you have three or more schools that will be implementing the OBPP, it is more cost efficient to have someone from the district attend an OBPP Coordinator training.
+Often if you have three or more schools that will be implementing the OBPP, it is more cost efficient to have someone from the district attend an Olweus Coach Training.
 This will allow for multiple schools to be trained and promotes sustainability with ongoing in-house support throughout program implementation.
 Large districts may want to consider an OBPP Integrated Model that includes training, program materials, and project management.
 Email Jan Urbanski to learn more about the Integrated Model or for help deciding what training option is best for your school.